mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 postSlug: making-the-most-of-airflow
 pubDatetime: 2023-04-22 00:00:00
 tags: [data, opinion, guide]
-title: Making the most of Airflow
+title: Making the Most of Airflow
 emoji: 🧂🤝
 ---

-## ◽️Shades of Grey
+## ◽️ Shades of Grey

 In my last post, [🌶️ Hot Takes on the Modern Data Stack](/posts/hot-takes), I presented my opinions in a raw, unfiltered format.
 Rather than diving into nuance, I opted for starkness & contrast.
 Of course, the truth is never black and white, rather, varying shades of grey.
 While "hot takes" are fun and generate a buzz, they might be misleading.